The String of Coins is a great choice if you want a unique succulent. This unusual plant looks stunning as a spiller in a hanging basket.

-The plant is named for the shape of the leaves that resemble round coins on a long string.
+The plant is named for the shape of the leaves, which resemble round coins on a long string.
 The leaves are a lovely silvery-green to blue-green color and can grow to a size of 1 to 2 inches (2.5cm to 5cm).

 Being a succulent, the leaves don’t drop in winter, making this an attractive plant to maintain interest in your indoor garden or on a patio.

-In spring, you may get a show of small insignificant yellow-green flowers followed by very small fruits.
+In spring, you may get a show of small insignificant yellow-green flowers followed by tiny fruits.

-The plant has a moderate growth rate at first but growth speeds up once it is established.
+The plant has a moderate growth rate at first but speeds up once established.
 You may have to repot the String of Coins once a year if the plant becomes rootbound.

 Plant your String of Coins into very well-draining, sandy soil.
 A cactus or succulent mix is best for your String of Coins.
 Ensure that your pot has drainage holes.
 Once it becomes rootbound, repot it in spring.
 Do not use all-purpose potting soil as it is too moist and rich.

 The String of Coins does best in a hanging basket or a small pot where the stems can trail downwards.